Progesterone Cream & Hormone Balance

-Why Should I Buy Natural Progesterone Products from Natura Libra LLC?
+Why Should I Buy FemBasis Natural Progesterone Products?

-FemBasis Natural Progesterone Cream is a synergistic formula.
-Rather than add natural Progesterone to an already existing cream base, as some others have done, FemBasis Natural Progesterone Cream has been carefully formulated using only the finest quality US manufactured natural progesterone and ingredients to provide the most biologically balanced blend of essential, effective, and beneficial nutrients.
-FemBasis formulas do not contain chemicals, parabens, Phenoxyethanol, hydrogenated oils, propylene glycols, mineral oils and many other undesirable ingredients often found in other products.
+FemBasis Natural Progesterone Creams are synergistic formulas.
+Rather than add natural Progesterone to an already existing cream base, as some others have done, FemBasis Natural Progesterone Creams have been carefully formulated using only the finest quality US manufactured, USP standards micronized natural progesterone and ingredients to provide the most biologically balanced blend of essential, effective, and beneficial nutrients.
+FemBasis formulas do not contain chemicals, parabens, Phenoxyethanol, hydrogenated oils, propylene glycols, mineral oils, solvents, or any of the many other undesirable ingredients often found in other products.
 Additionally, we never purchase USP Natural Progesterone from China or any other offshore source.

-How is FemBasis Natural Progesterone Cream different from others?
+How are FemBasis Natural Progesterone Creams different from others?

-FemBasis Natural Progesterone Cream is a synergistic formula.
-Rather than add natural Progesterone to an already existing cream base, as some others have done, FemBasis Natural Progesterone Cream has been carefully formulated using only the finest quality US manufactured natural progesterone and ingredients to provide the most biologically balanced blend of essential, effective, and beneficial nutrients.
-FemBasis formulas do not contain chemicals, parabens, Phenoxyethanol, hydrogenated oils, propylene glycols, mineral oils and many other undesirable ingredients often found in other products.
+FemBasis Natural Progesterone Creams have a unique ‘carrier’ formula.
+Our FemBasis formulas are skin friendly and non-comedogenic (won’t clog pores).
+Rather than add natural Progesterone to an already existing cream base, as some others have done, FemBasis Natural Progesterone Cream has been carefully formulated with a synergistic ‘carrier’ blend using only the finest quality US manufactured natural progesterone, and ingredients to provide the most biologically balanced blend of essential, effective, and beneficial nutrients.
+FemBasis progesterone cream formulas are produced in qualified and certified labs and do not contain chemicals, parabens, Phenoxyethanol, hydrogenated oils, propylene glycols, mineral oils and many other undesirable ingredients often found in other products.
 Additionally, we never purchase USP Natural Progesterone from any offshore source including China.

 Do FemBasis products come with a money back guarantee?